yiisoft/yii2/docs/guide/output-data-widgets.md

 ### Working with model relations

-When displaying active records in a GridView you might encounter the case where you display values of related columns such as the post's author's name instead of just his `id`.
+When displaying active records in a GridView you might encounter the case where you display values of related columns such as the post author's name instead of just his `id`.
 You do this by defining the attribute name in columns as `author.name` when the `Post` model has a relation named `author` and the author model has an attribute `name`.
 The GridView will then display the name of the author but sorting and filtering are not enabled by default.